ikasu93/Data-Science-Bias-Guideline/src/README.md

 # A Tutorial Using the Juypter Notebook extension
 Please read the "requirement.txt".

-## Instruction on using guideline via cmd
+## Instruction on using guideline via script (coming soon)
 Applied steps:
 1.  download the "DS Guideline" folder
 2.  run the "installation.bat" script to install the extension the first time
 3.  after that, you can run the "startGuideline.bat" to start the guideline